Central Heating Boilers

 There are any number of myths and legends surrounding boiler control – and retrofit boiler controls – here are just a few of them – laid out and busted.

-So, if you have a boiler and you would like to save some money in the operation of your heating system, get in touch!
+If you have a boiler and you would like to save some money in the operation of your heating system, get in touch!

 Like all things however, horses for courses.
 There are times when an electric boiler is your only option and so if you in that position a wall mounted ultra-slim vertical assembly requiring very simple pipework connections and complete with state of the art electronic control system is probably your best bet.
 Essentially they work by passing cold mains water over replaceable heating elements housed in an insulated steel heat exchanger.